 1. Urinating Frequently

-Men are much more likely to suffer from kidney stones, so many men try to ignore frequent urination because it’s also a symptom of prostate problems, something that many men find difficult to face.
+Men are much more likely to suffer from kidney stones, so many men try to ignore frequent urination because it’s also a symptom of prostate issues, something that many men find difficult to face.
 Do not ignore frequent urination.
-Not only is it a nuisance that can interfere with your daily activities, it can also be a flag for a serious problem.
+Not only is it a nuisance that can interfere with your daily activities, it can also be a red flag for more serious conditions.
 If it proves to be caused by a kidney stone, catching it early may save you from incredible pain.

 2. Blood in Urine

 Blood in the urine can have many causes, including infections.
 But don’t make any assumptions about it.
 If your urine is discolored pink, red, or brown, it could be caused by a kidney stone.
-If you try your favorite home remedy for urinary infections and it doesn’t work, do not ignore the problem, try another.
+If you try your favorite home remedy for urinary infections and it doesn’t work, do not ignore the predicament.
+Instead, try another remedy or consult a trusted healthcare practitioner.

 3. Repetitive Urinary Tract Infections